Jones, David R., (ed.) 1977-1989

 Although the quality of the sites listed is uneven, the strength of the list lies in providing a smorgasbord of choices and a good overview of what is available on the Russian internet regarding military matters.
 Please note that the note "Not Available" on a particular site list is often misleading, and the site does come up when one clicks on the link.

 Although not a strictly military database, the search of the Academy bibliography can be very fruitful for works related to military issues.
 The database includes material in the social sciences and humanities published in the CIS and Eastern Europe.
 Its coverage includes books, manuscripts, dissertations, and articles from more than 10,000 periodicals.
 Author-title information is given in the original language of publication; abstracts and keywords are in Russian; subject headings are in both Russian and English.
 The site is searchable both in English and Russian.
 There is a subscription based version, which is easy to search.
-There is also a free version.
+There is also a free version available to search here.

 Within the East View Information Services Online Databases website, there is a database called (UDB-MIL) Military & Security Periodicals.
 It provides access to 56 military-related journals in full text.
 The majority of these are published in Moscow, but there are also several regional publications represented.
 The retrospective coverage of the availability of the full text varies from title to title, with most titles beginning their archival holdings in the late 1990s.